Rodelph/Star_K/README.md

 Learning to draw stuff with opengl.
 The program draws a glowing start with random colors appearing on it.
-The rotation part is still broken will fix it later...

 The coordinates of the star were made on this website.
 """